aidanamato/social-network-api/README.md

 ## Description

-This is a RESTful API created with express.js, a MongoDb database, and the Mongoose ODM.
+This is a RESTful API created with express.js, a MongoDB database, and the Mongoose ODM.
 The database is populated with data pertaining to a mock Social Network application, and this API is built with endpoints that allow a user to perform CRUD operations on all facets of the database.

 ## Table of Contents